kombucha-js/react-rerenderers/README.md

   current associated instance.
 - Call 'fireRerenderers()` if the component makes a write-access to a field of the current associated instance.
-- ID parameter of the functions should match to the name of the field to access but it is not mandatory; though it must be unique enough to identify the field.
+- ID parameter of the functions should match to the name of the field where the component makes an access but it is not mandatory; though it must be unique enough to identify the field.

 The principle behind the rules is simple: